MatMatt/parsEO/README.md

 -   **Extensible**: New Copernicus or Landsat product families can be added by dropping schema definitions into the repo.

-    -   **STAC utilities**: Query STAC APIs to list collections or sample asset filenames, search and download assets, and scrape metadata from static STAC catalogs using lightweight helpers.
+-   **STAC utilities**: ***(does not really work yet!)*** Query STAC APIs to list collections or sample asset filenames, search and download assets, and scrape metadata from static STAC catalogs using lightweight helpers.

 ------------------------------------------------------------------------

 ## Supported Products

-Currently included schemas cover:
+Currently included schema cover:

 -   **Sentinel missions**: S1, S2, S3, S4, S5P, S6\
 -   **Landsat**: LT04, LT05, LE07, LC08, LC09\